-Network - If you want to work remotely, you’ll need to also network remotely on social media sites such as LinkedIn and Facebook.
+- Network - If you want to work remotely, you’ll need to also network remotely on social media sites such as LinkedIn and Facebook.
 This is a great way to showcase your skills and connect with hiring managers.
-Making sure your profile reflects experience and willingness to do remote working is vital.
+Making sure your profile reflects the experience and willingness to do remote work is vital.

-- Speak to a recruitment specialist - Randstad’s long-standing relationships with public sector businesses and job seekers across local, state and federal government will help put you in touch with the right people.
+- Speak to a recruitment specialist - Randstad’s long-standing relationships with public sector businesses and job seekers across local, state and federal governments will help put you in touch with the right people.

 the options are limitless

-Gone are the days where flexible working arrangements meant being able to work from home occasionally, or working different hours.
-Job seekers are workers are now able to enjoy the perks of borderless talent and flexible working throughout the public sector.
+Gone are the days when flexible working arrangements meant being able to work from home occasionally, or working different hours.
+Job seekers are workers who are now able to enjoy the perks of borderless talent and flexible working throughout the public sector.

 discover our solutions

-To find out how we can support you on your search for a position within a public sector organisation contact us now.
+Find out how we can support you in your search for a position within a public sector organisation.reach out to us